yytshirley/ANTLR4/introduction.md

 **Lookahead：** Parsers use lookahead to make decisions by comparing the symbols that begin each alternative.

 **Parse-tree Listeners：** PANTLR generates a parse-tree listener interface that responds to events triggered by the built-in tree walker.
 The listeners themselves are exactly like SAX document handler objects for XML parsers.
 SAX listeners receive notification of events like startDocument and endDocument.
+Listener event methods also can’t use method return values to pass data around.
+When we need to control the walk or want to return values with event-method return values,

 ![image](https://user-images.githubusercontent.com/108787042/180364907-b2d6a5d9-cf6d-4732-af72-560e953700ff.png)